vshn/k8ify/README.md

 #### Health Checks

-For each compose service k8ify will set up a basic TCP based health check (liveness and startup) by default.
+For each Compose service k8ify will set up a basic TCP based health check (liveness and startup) by default.
 For all services providing HTTP endpoints you should provide at least a basic health check path and point `k8ify.liveness` to it.
 This replaces the TCP based health check by a more specific HTTP(S) check.